-For more information, see SIRA’s workers Insurance Guide for Employers
+For more information, see SIRA’s workers Insurance Guide for Employers.

-Developing a return to work plan
+Develop a recover at work plan

 In the event of a workplace injury, you will also need to develop a return to work plan that is tailored to suit the particular needs of the injured worker.